andreavitaletti/PlantLab/README.md

 PlantLab
 ========

-Experiments on Plants ... see more on http://www.pleased-fp7.eu

-The main purpose of this code is to simplify the experiments using the labjack U6 DAQ http://labjack.com/u6 in the future it would be nice to extend to other DAQs and write a kind of general purpose free tool to analyse signals emitted by plants
+The main purpose of this project is to provide insights oon how to use  the labjack U6 DAQ http://labjack.com/u6 to perform experiments similar to the once reported in http://www.ncbi.nlm.nih.gov/pmc/articles/PMC158572/

 ![My image](https://raw.github.com/andreavitaletti/PlantLab/master/configprop.png)

+The final goal is to use plants as biosensors as better described in http://www.pleased-fp7.eu